gregmolnar/spektr/README.md

 ### I want to use Spektr in my automated code analyser SaaS, do I need a commercial licence?

-Yes, plese get in touch at info[at]spektrhq.com and we will work something out.
+Yes, please get in touch at info[at]spektrhq.com and we will work something out.

 ### I am a penetration tester and I'd like to use Spektr to audit on a paid engagement.
 Do I need a commercial licence?